 You can easily adapt this recipe to suit your taste and you will find lots of suggestions in this post.
-I hope you give them a try soon, I just know they will become an old faithful.
+Best of all, you can prepare everything a day ahead and bake just before serving.
+How great is that?

-The majority of ingredients for these turkey stuffed peppers are pantry staples so don’t let the somewhat long list dissuade you from making them.
+The majority of ingredients for this turkey stuffed peppers recipe are pantry staples so don’t let the somewhat long list dissuade you from making them.

-- Bell peppers – I like to use red, yellow, or orange peppers because they are sweeter but you can use green if you prefer.
+- Bell peppers – I like to use the sweeter red bell peppers but yellow or orange bell peppers are just as good.
+You can also use green peppers, or a mix, if you prefer.
 This recipe calls for 4 large peppers.
 If you use 3 you will have a quite a bit of filling leftover.
 In this case, you can freeze the leftover filling for a later use.
 You can also use 6 small peppers.

 - Extra virgin olive oil – For coating the peppers and for cooking the filling.